 Venkatraman G, Shmerkovich D, Andriola MR, Zilberman I and Spiegel R. Prevalence of Status Epilepticus in the Critical Care Patient Population.
 Epilepsia 50 Suppl.
 2009.

-Advances and Recognitions From 2005 through 2012, Child neurology director Mary Andriola, MD, was named one of New York's Best Doctors by Castle Connelly, publishers of New York magazine.
+Advances and Recognitions From 2005 through 2012, Child neurology director Mary Andriola, MD, has been named one of New York's Best Doctors by Castle Connelly, publishers of New York magazine.
+She is a fellow of the American Academy of Neurology, The Child Neurology Society, The American Epilepsy Society and the American Clinical Neurophysiology.

 Definitions ADD/ADHD - Attention deficit disorder (ADD)/ attention deficit with hyperactivity disorder (ADHD) may be characterized by difficulty with the following: paying attention, concentrating, following directions, learning, keeping still, and completing tasks.
 Children with these disorders may be inclined to make impulsive decisions without stopping to think about the consequences of their choices.
 The disorder has three subtypes: inattentive, hyperactive-impulsive, and combined.